MicrosoftEdge/WebView2Feedback/specs/Freeze.md

   /// The app can call `Resume` and then `TrySuspend` periodically for an invisible WebView so that
   /// the invisible WebView can sync up with latest data and the page ready to show fresh content
   /// when it becomes visible.
-  /// When WebView is suspended, while WebView properties can still be accessed, WebView methods are
+  /// All WebView APIs can still be accessed when a WebView is suspended.
+Some APIs like Navigate
-  /// generally not accessible.
-After `TrySuspend` is called and until WebView is resumed or `TrySuspend`
-  /// resulted in not being successfully suspended, calling WebView methods will fail with
-  /// `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
+  /// will auto resume the WebView.
+To avoid unexpected auto resume, check `IsSuspended` property
+  /// before calling APIs that might change WebView state.
   HRESULT TrySuspend([in] ICoreWebView2StagingTrySuspendCompletedHandler* handler);

   /// Resume the WebView so that it would resume activities on the web page.